Hinomisaki Shrine manifests Japan’s yin

-Taisha, Izumo – Although Japan is referred to as a country of the rising sun on the world map, Izumo, a part of Shimane, is associated with the sun’s setting.
-The sun’s setting brought a holy shrine, Hinomisaki Shrine, to Izumo.
-The shrine was established in 948 by imperial order issued by an Emperor of the time in order to worship Japan’s night side or the yin.
-This means Hinomisaki Shrine is the counterpart of Ise Shrine – the most prestigious shrine in the Shinto world – honours the sun rising or the yang.
-According to a Japanese myth, Ise and Hinomisaki guard Japan using their manifestation barrier.
+Taisha, Izumo – Although Japan is commonly known as the “Land of the Rising Sun” on the world map, Izumo, a region in Shimane, is associated with the setting sun.
+It was this setting sun that brought the sacred Hinomisaki Shrine to Izumo.
+Established in 948 by imperial order, the shrine was intended to worship the darker side of Japan, symbolizing the yin.
+In this sense, Hinomisaki Shrine serves as a counterpart to the prestigious Ise Shrine, the pinnacle of Shinto shrines, which venerates the rising sun or the yang.
+According to Japanese mythology, both Ise and Hinomisaki Shrines act as protectors of Japan through their divine presence.

 Leave a Reply